Feed Rate Control Improvements

-A new set of wireframe roughing processes provide functions to create high speed machining (HSM) consistent-engagement pocket, face, open profile, and region roughing toolpath.
+A new Adaptive Roughing process provides new functions to create high speed machining (HSM) consistent-engagement pocket, face, open profile, and region roughing toolpath.

 The differences between Adaptive Roughing toolpath can be seen by studying the 'constant offset' open profile toolpath applied to the lower part of this toolpath model versus toolpath to machine the upper open profile region created using an Adaptive Roughing process.

 Constant Offset toolpath can generate many 'corners', each of which can cause a sudden change in load on the tool.